venediklee/game-2/README.md

 • Reset player stats, skill points etc.

-• RpcApplyDamage gave error on client--test it, fix it.
+~~• RpcApplyDamage gave error on client--test it, fix it.~~

+• Randomize starting angle of bullets a bit

 ------------------